chenjshnn/LabelDroid/README.md

 Overall accuracy results
 ![Accuracy Results](Accuracy/Table3.png)

+#### Wilcoxon rank sum test for accuracy evaluation

 To evalute whether the differences are significant, we further conduct the <b>Wilcoxon rank-sum test</b> between LabelDroid and CNN+LSTM and CNN+CNN respectively in all testing metrics (BLEU@1,2,3,4, METEOR, ROUGE-L, CIDEr).
 We then use Benjamini&Hochberg(BH) method to correct p-values for multiple comparisons.
 Results show that <b>the improvement of our model is significant in all comparisons</b>, and the detailed corrected p-values are listed below.

-#### Detailed corrected p-values for accuracy evaluation

 |                | BLEU@1 | BLEU@2  | BLEU@3 | BLEU@4 | METEOR  | ROUGE-L | CIDEr |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |